quietui/quiet/docs/docs/components/color-input.md

 ### Disabling

-Add the `disabled` attribute to prevent user interaction.
+Use the `disabled` attribute to disable the color input.

 ```html {.example}
 <quiet-color-input